 Tutanota is a completely open source and free email service that offers end-to-end encryption of emails, including the ability for non-Tutanota users to securely respond to encrypted emails.
 Once the intended recipient receives your encrypted email, they will not be able to view the subject, attachment or message unless they can produce a password (which both must have agreed upon previously) that will unlock the contents of your message.
 You can also choose not to encrypt your emails, but that defeats the purpose of using Tutanota.

 For free accounts, you get 1 GB of storage and no aliases, but you can upgrade to premium for just €1/month to add up to five aliases and map your own domain to Tutanota.
 Mobile apps are also available for Android and iOS.

 Posteo.de is a Berlin-based service which is also held in high regard when it comes to protecting the privacy of its users.
 Unlike the above two, Posteo.de is not free and comes with plans starting at €1/month for 2 GB storage capacity with POP3 and IMAP support.
 Importantly, two-factor authentication is available, which prevents access to your account even if your password is compromised.
 Posteo.de does not request any personal information while signing up and even allows you to pay anonymously using bank transfer, cash or Paypal.

 11. Kolab Now

-Countermail is another top email service provider that offers several unique features.
+CounterMail is another top email service provider that offers several unique features.
 It uses OpenPGP’s encryption protocol with 4096 keys to protect your data and also offers end-to-end encryption.
-It also offers a secure USB key option that makes it impossible to access your account without your USB key inserted into a USB port.
-Countermail supports Linux, Mac OS X and Windows and also has IMAP support in case you want to use your own email client.
-You can try Countermail free of charge for a week, after which prices start at $6.33/month.
+Additionally, it offers a secure USB key option that makes it impossible to access your account without your USB key inserted into a USB port.
+CounterMail supports Linux, macOS and Windows and also has IMAP support in case you want to use your own email client.
+You can try CounterMail free of charge for a week, after which prices start at $6.33/month.